metno/rove/README.md

 ## Test it out
 To use ROVE you need to [generate bindings](https://grpc.io/docs/languages/python/quickstart/#generate-grpc-code) for the API in the language you want to use.
 The API definition can be found [here](https://github.com/metno/rove/blob/trunk/proto/rove.proto).

+The API has 2 endpoints:

+1. **ValidateSeries**, which performs timeseries QC tests, and takes arguments:
+   * **series_id**: a resource locator of the form <data source>:<source-specific identifier>. e.g. oda:123456 where oda is a data source known to the system, and 123456 is a timeseries ID specific to oda
+   * **start_time**: timestamp representing the start of the subseries to be QCed. if not provided, the start of the time series will be used
+   * **end time**: timestamp representing the end of the subseries to be QCed. if not provided, the end of the time series will be used
+   * **tests**: list of the names of tests to be run on the data
+2. **ValidateSpatial**, which performs spatial QC tests, and takes arguments:
+   * **spatial_id**: a resource locator of the form <data source>:<source-specific identifier> e.g. frost:air_temperature where frost is a data source known to the system, and air_temperature is an "element" in frost, specifying that we should only fetch air temperature data
+   * **backing sources**: extra data sources providing data to help qc the first source, but the data from these sources will not be qced themselves
+   * **time**: the timestamp of the spatial data to be QCed
+   * **tests**: list of the names of tests to be run on the data
+   * **polygon**: a list of lat-lon points defining a polygon, used to constrain the spatial slice to be QCed. if not provided, the whole slice will be QCed

 Once you've set up bindings here's an example of how to use them to make a request to Met Norway's ROVE server in Python:
 ```python
 import grpc